Modern Slavery and Human Trafficking

 Our whistleblowing policy applies to all employees of Ringway Jacobs.
 Other individuals performing functions in relation to the organisation, such as agency workers and contractors, are also encouraged to use it.
 This allows safe reporting by any individual of any wrongdoing including human rights abuses either being directly experienced or witnessed.
-Individuals are encouraged to raise such concerns with their line managers but are free to contact Safecall, a third party whistleblowing helpline, should they prefer.
+Individuals are encouraged to raise such concerns with their line managers and have access to Safecall, a third party whistleblowing helpline, should they prefer.

-During the course of 2019, we undertook a range of actions to further our effectiveness in preventing modern slavery and human trafficking:
+During the course of the 2020/21 financial year, we undertook a range of actions to further our effectiveness in preventing modern slavery and human trafficking:

-In addition, our teams responsible for both subcontract and material procurement will undergo additional training to increase their awareness of modern slavery and human trafficking.
+In addition, our teams responsible for both subcontract and material procurement will continue to undergo additional training to increase their awareness of modern slavery and human trafficking.

 This statement is made in accordance with Section 54 of the UK Modern Slavery Act 2015 and constitutes Ringway Jacobs Limited’s Modern Slavery and Human Trafficking Statement for the financial year ended 31st